Gerrnperl/outline-map/README.md

 - `outline-map.customCSS`: Custom css for the outline.
 The css will be injected into the outline's webview.

 ## Commands
-- `outline-map.focusOutline`: Focus outline and start searching or navigating
+- `outline-map.focusOutline`: Focus outline and start searching or navigating.
+Default keybinding: `<Alt-l>`

 - `outline-map.addDepth` | `outline-map.reduceDepth`: Add / Reduce a level to the outline tree.
 Only works when `outline-map.defaultMaxDepth` is set to non-zero.